joe4dev/load-generator/install/cookbooks/load-generator/README.md

 Add the default recipe to your run list: `recipe[load-generator::default]` One might need to provision twice (relogin) because the Ruby version seems not to be reflected in the PATH.
 See `ruby_binary.rb:31ff`.

+### Concurrency re-configuration

+Concurrency values are currently only updated when a new version is deployed.
+Notice that this only happens if there changes are available at the `load-generator` master repo.
+Also, if you reduce the concurrency (e.g., from jobs=2 to jobs=1), you might need to manually delete the additional Upstart configurations because they are not automatically removed.
+Example: `sudo rm /etc/init/load-generator-job-2.conf`

 ### Chef Solo

 The following attribues are mandatory using Chef Solo because randomly generated secrets cannot be persistet (e.g., using *node.set*):